MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/macros-productivity-automation.md

 #### Clone input record

-This action clones an existing record.
+Clones an existing record.
 The action only copies the fields and doesn't save the record.
 The action contains the following fields.

    | Field | Description |
    |-----------------|-----------------------------|